alaghu/Algorithms/README.md

 Algorithms

-These are my attempt to learn Algorithms and Ruby.
-The  and exercises are based on Algorithms, Fourth Edition by Robert Sedgewink and Kevin Wayne.
-Though the book uses Java, I have attempted a selection of exercises in ruby.On a similair note, I have tried to stick to Test Driven Development by using rspec.
+This is my attempt to learn Algorithms and Ruby.
+The exercises are based on Algorithms, Fourth Edition by Robert Sedgewink and Kevin Wayne.
+Though the book uses Java, I have attempted a selection of exercises in ruby.
+On a similair note, I have tried to stick to Test Driven Development by using rspec.

 Thanks